vasanthk/react-16-upgrade/README.md

     * Hydrating a server-rendered container now has an explicit API.
 If you’re reviving server-rendered HTML, use ReactDOM.hydrate instead of ReactDOM.render.
     Keep using ReactDOM.render if you’re just doing client-side rendering.
     * Support for React Addons has been discontinued.
     * `react-addons-perf` no longer works in React 16.
 In the meantime, we can use Chrome's performance audity tools to profile React components.

+* JavaScript Environment Requirements
+    * React 16 depends on the collection types Map and Set.
+    If you support older browsers and devices which may not yet provide these natively (e.g. IE < 11), consider including a global polyfill in your bundled application, such as core-js or babel-polyfill.
+    * React also depends on requestAnimationFrame (even in test environments).
+You can use the raf package to shim requestAnimationFrame.

 Blog post: https://reactjs.org/blog/2017/09/26/react-v16.0.html